babowsk1/flatqube-docs/use/farming/old-farming/interface/farm-page-administrator.md

 Go to the Farming section and click Create farming pool in the upper right corner and fill in the required fields:

 * Farm token root - the address of the token that users deposit to participate in farming.
-It can be the address of the LP token of the pair.
+It can be the address of the LP token of the liqidity pool.
 * Farm start - the date when farming starts.
 * Vesting ratio - percentage of the award that goes to vesting.
 * Vesting period - vesting period in seconds.